Journal On Camera Latency Measure

 0.11199999999999832, 0.112

-this clearly shows that the ‘latency’ original script measure, is essential the delta between two capture, not the time signal travel to application.
-It’s easy understandable if we consider a camera that only takes 1 picture every 1 hour, due to the text drawn on image only update once per hour, the latency measured by original script is always an hour. the time signal traveling to our application is much faster, but dominated by 1 hour interval time.
-So Original script result is only meaningful when transfer latency is much longer than one interval period. (it also link to a table of some camera tested result, shows that the latency are always greater than one interval)
+So the original script really measure frame interval, not real transfer latency.
+Consider a camera that only takes 1 picture every 1 hour, due to the text drawn on image only update once per hour, the latency measured by original script is always an hour.
+The usb transfer is much faster, but dominated by 1 hour interval time.
+So Original script result is only meaningful when transfer latency is much longer than one interval period. (it also link to a table of some cameras result, all latencies are greater than one interval)

-now let’s measure it with my approach, this time it’s more tricky, since the camera doesn’t work the exactly way at different FPS, for 30 FPS streaming, even camera can’t capture every monitor update, every frame still shows the correct pattern of image: clearest image always appear at bottom right (because we update qrcode top-bottom, left-right) but 10FPS is like this:
+Then measure it with my approach, this time it’s more tricky, since the camera doesn’t work the exactly way at different FPS.
+For 30 FPS streaming, even camera can’t capture every monitor update, every frame still shows the correct pattern of image: clearest image always appear at bottom right (because we draw new qrcode top-bottom, left-right) but 10FPS is like this:

-no clear image pattern. looks like all qrcode appear/disappear at same time, lead lots of empty image. my suspection is the shutter time too long, the short appear time image signal will be ‘smooth’ out. so I increase the number of qrcode grid from 3x3 to 4x4, also increasing the stay time of every qrcode, then the capture like this
+all qrcode appear/disappear at same time, lead lots of empty image.
+My suspect is that camera shutter/timer doesn’t work at constant frequency (as capture delta plot shown, it constantly jumping between two period).
+So I increase the size of qrcode grid, also increasing the stay time of every qrcode, then the capture like this